-Researchers have identified the killer whale that beached itself on Prince of Wales Island Thursday and later freed itself.
-Now, the team behind the identification explains why the process of naming — and identifying — whales is so important.
+Researchers have identified the killer whale that beached on Prince of Wales Island last week and then freed itself when the tide came in.

 “It allows us to keep track of the whale after the stranding,” he said.
 “And that may be among the most important parts of identifying animals like this.”

-The whale hasn’t been spotted since it freed itself on Thursday — or at least, no one has seen it and identified it as T146D again — but Towers said the documentation matters.
+The orca hasn’t been spotted since it freed itself on Thursday.
+Or at least, no one has seen it and identified it as T146D again.
+But Towers said the documentation matters.

-He works for Canada’s Department of Fisheries and Oceans, and is also part of a team of researchers called Bay Cetology.
+He works for Canada’s Department of Fisheries and Oceans and is part of a team of researchers called Bay Cetology.
 He led a team that compiled a photo-identification catalog of West Coast transient orcas, also known as Bigg’s killer whales.

 The man who identified the beached orca is Towers’ colleague, Gary Sutton.
-Sutton says the eye patch of the whale was fairly distinctive, alerting him that it might be T146D.
+Sutton says the eye patch of the orca was fairly distinctive, alerting him that it might be T146D.

 “It’s got a big kind of hook on the front and comes in,” he said.
 “It sets her apart from a lot of the rest (of the whales).”

-But to be sure, he said he checked multiple photos of the whale against the catalog.
-Though he used feminine pronouns to refer to T146D, he said that the gender isn’t confirmed — it’s mostly a guess based on the shape of the whale.
+But to be sure, he said he checked multiple photos of the orca against the catalog.
+Though he used feminine pronouns to refer to T146D, he said that the killer whale’s gender isn’t confirmed — it’s mostly a guess based on body shape.
 But he said they do know it’s 13 years old.